Changes in circumstances

 If your child’s needs increase, it may help you qualify for a disability benefit for the first time – for example if you have been refused benefit in the past.

-If your child already gets Disability Living Allowance (DLA) or Personal Independence Payment (PIP) but their circumstances have changed and they now need more help, it may be possible to get their award increased.
-You can contact the office paying them benefit to ask them to look at your child's award again.
-This is known as a 'supersession request', and you can ask for this at any time.
+If your child already gets Disability Living Allowance (DLA), Personal Independence Payment (PIP), Child Disability Payment or Adult Disability Payment, but their circumstances have changed and they now need more help, it may be possible to get their award increased.
+You can contact the office paying them benefit to ask them to look at your child’s award again.
+This is known as a ‘supersession request’, and you can ask for this at any time.

 You can also ask for a supersession if you think that your child should be on a higher rate of benefit than they get and you have missed the deadline to ask for a mandatory reconsideration or an appeal.

 Any decision (including a decision that was made by an appeal tribunal) can be looked at again.
 If you are not happy with the outcome of a supersession request, you have the right to ask for a mandatory reconsideration and appeal against that new decision in the normal way.